igorbenic/simple-sponsorships/readme.txt

 If you want to use logo, you will use logo="1" or to hide use logo="0".
 By default, it will show.
 If you want to show description, you will use text="1" or to hide, use text="0".
 By default, it will show.

+If your site is also using the new WordPress editor (Gutenberg), then you can also use blocks for showing Sponsors or Packages.

 == Screenshots ==

 1. A screenshot of Sponsors.